Kottappally

 Kottappally is a village in Kozhikode district in the state of Kerala, India.
 The village is located 8 kilometres east of Vatakara and 14 kilometres west of Kuttiady.
 Villiappally (5 km) and Thiruvallur (4 km) and Valliyad (1 km) are the other nearby villages.

-The Mahe-Vatakara Canal is passing through this way and it is said that the work will finish almost about 2015.
+The Mahe-Vatakara Canal is passing through this way and it was said that the work will finish almost about 2015.
 The place is in Thiruvallur Panchayath.

 Demographics

-As of 2001 India census, Kottappally had a population of 19417 with 9308 males and 10109 females.
+As of 2011 India census, Kottappally had a population of 21169 with 9961 males and 11208 females.